isomorphic-software/smartclient-docs/classes/ImgSectionHeader.md

 By default doubleClicks are disabled for SectionHeaders.
 All mouse click events will be handled as single clicks.
 Set this property to `false` to enable standard double-click handling.

 **Flags**: IRA

 ---
+## Attr: ImgSectionHeader.showClippedTitleOnHover

+### Description
+If true and the title is clipped, then a hover containing the full title of this section header is enabled.

+### Groups

+- hovers

+**Flags**: IRW

+---
 ## Attr: ImgSectionHeader.iconSize